February 9, 2004

 September 9, 2003

-Added some travel pictures taken by renowned world traveler Rhenda Glasco: Burma, Croatia, Jordan, Morocco, Nepal, Thailand, and Vietnam.
+Added some travel pictures taken by renowned world traveler Rhenda Glasco: Burma, Croatia, Jordan, Morocco, Nepal, Thailand, and Nepal.
 More are on the way soon.

 Newly Added Content

 Tropical Rainforests - Their Wonders and the Perils They Face.
 Information on rainforests, biodiversity, and environmental concerns.